SystemsGenetics/GEMprep/README.md

 ## Usage

 For any of the Python scripts described below, you can run the script with the `-h` option to see all of the available options.
 Be sure to check that your GEM file matches the structure expected by a script before running the script.
 Some scripts expect (genes x samples) and some expect (samples x genes).
+Where applicable, the labels file should be a tab-delimited text file with at least two columns, the first being the sample names and the second being the labels.

 ### Plaintext and Binary formats (convert.py)